Will I Love an Adopted Child as Much as a Biological Child?

 So, while this question is a very common and natural concern, ask any adoptive family about how they feel about their children and you will hear a unanimous response: loving an adopted child is just the same as loving any other child, period.
 End of story.
 That’s not to say that it’s unusual to have those concerns, though.
 These feelings can be a normal part of the adoption process, but it’s important to work through them and be excited to adopt before beginning the adoption process.

-If this concern is keeping you from pursuing adoption, call 1-800-ADOPTION to speak with one of our adoption specialists about your concerns, or request free adoption information about this topic.
+If this concern is keeping you from pursuing adoption, you can speak with one of our adoption specialists about your concerns, or request free adoption information about this topic.
 But you don’t have to take it from us; you can also read firsthand accounts from adoptive families about their experiences and the unconditional love they feel for their children.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.